GraphQL

 OAuth 2

-A saved token file and token password can be used to establish a connection.
-If you wish to generate a new token file, click Generate Token File to go through the token generation process, save the token file locally, and use the set token password to connect.
-A dropdown is provided to customize the location of the access token in the request.
+Use a saved token file along with its token password to establish a connection.
+To generate a new token file, click Generate Token File and follow the on-screen process.
+After saving the token file locally, enter the token password to connect.
+A dropdown menu allows you to customize where the access token appears in your request.

 OAuth Client Credentials

-Users can choose to establish an OAuth connection using their ClientId, ClientSecret, Scope, and TokenUrl.
-A dropdown is provided to customize the location of the access token in the request.
+Use your ClientId, ClientSecret, Scope, and TokenUrl to establish an OAuth connection.
+A dropdown menu lets you customize the placement of the access token in the request.

 Static Token

-Users can choose to use their Token Name and Token Value to establish a connection.
-A dropdown is provided to customize the location of the access token in the request.
+Use your Token Name and Token Value to establish a connection.
+You can also use the dropdown to customize where the access token appears in the request.

 Windows Integrated Authentication